» Candidate Biographies

 (Class of November 2012)

-Katherine is running for State Representative in Rumford (District 63).
+Katherine is running for re-election as State Representative in Rumford (District 63).

 (Class of November 2012)

-First elected in 2008, Brian C. Newberry, representing House District 48 encompassing North Smithfield and Burrillville, is the Minority Leader of the Rhode Island House of Representatives.
-He has been a champion of lower taxes, reduced regulation and limited government.
-Newberry believes that the General Assembly’s number one priority should be to change the business climate in the state as a way to encourage growth in private sector employment.
-He has consistently maintained that Rhode Island’s myopic focus on all too often fighting over how to divide up the pie has been a major distraction from the much more desirable goal of growing the size of the pie in the first place, with commensurate benefits to all.
+First elected in 2008, Brian C. Newberry represents House District 48 which includes North Smithfield and Burrillville.
+He is the Minority Leader of the Rhode Island House of Representatives.
+A champion of lower taxes, reduced regulation and limited government, Newberry believes that the General Assembly’s top priority must be to change the business climate in the state as a way to encourage growth in private sector employment.
+He has consistently maintained that Rhode Island’s myopic focus on all too often fighting over how to divide up the pie has been a major distraction from the much more desirable goal of growing the pie in a way that would benefit everyone.